mrocklin/blog/_posts/work/2018-08-21-institutional-open-source.md

 ## Summary

-As primary development of software moves from inside the institution to outside, a very real cultural shift occurs.
-The institution transitions from leading development and being fully in charge of its own destiny to playing a support role in a much larger ecosystem.
+As primary development of software moves from inside the institution to outside, a cultural shift occurs.
+The institution transitions from leading development and being fully in charge of its own destiny to playing a support role in a larger ecosystem.
 They can first help to lead their their user community through this transition, and through that develop the experience and relationships to act effectively within the broader ecosystem.

+From this process they often find roles within the ecosystem that are critical.
+Large public institutions are some of the only organizations with the public mandate and long time horizon to maintain public software over decade-long time scales.
+They have a crucial role to play both in domain specific software packages that directly overlap with their mandate and also with more general purpose packages on which their domain depends indirectly.
+Finding their new role and learning to engage with external organizations is a skill that they'll need to re-learn as they engage with an entirely new set of partners.

-This requires time and patience at several levels of the organization.
-At the end of the day many people within the institution will have to collaborate with external organizations while still staying within the mandate and career track of the institution itself.
-This requires changes at several levels.
+This growth requires time and patience at several levels of the organization.
+At the end of the day many people within the institution will have to collaborate with people outside while still staying within the mandate and career track of the institution itself.